svenkeidel/sturdy/ARTIFACT.md

   parameterized by an arrow-based interface and the concrete and abstract instantiation of the shared interpreter.
-To implement the concrete and abstract interpreter arrows, we used _arrow transformers_ (analogous to _monad transformer_).
-These arrow transformer define, for example, how fixpoints are computed, exceptions are propagated, or how a store is threaded.
+To implement the concrete and abstract interpreter arrows, we used _arrow transformers_ (analogous to _monad transformers_).
+These arrow transformers define, for example, how fixpoints are computed, exceptions are propagated, or how a store is threaded.
 Each pair of corresponding concrete and abstract arrow transformer implements an arrow-based interface that is used by the shared interpreter.